ehkuitti/c--kurssi-tuni/README.md

 ### What I learned

 I found the course really challenging at times, because there were a lot of assignments to submit every week.
 I also actively travelled to Tampere to participate in weekly workshops, where problem solutions were reviewed under the teacher's guidance.
 I learned quite a lot of different things from C++ and can already write functions that return different kinds of values.
 I leaned to handle basic level data structures as well.
-I now know how to use Qt Creator and the basics of ``Qt''.
+I now know how to use Qt Creator and the basics of `Qt`.